darmado/AWS-Attack/README.md

 # PHILOSOPHY

-Blackbot Labs believes in creating tools where vendor solutions and open source can be provisioned and managed together by all organizations with the intent to deliver actionable attack intelligence organizations can use to define clear objectives and drive strategic security program initiatives.
+To Create tools where vendor solutions and open source can be provisioned and managed together by all organizations with the intent to deliver actionable attack intelligence organizations can use to define clear objectives and drive strategic security program initiatives.

 ### *Commitment*

 - **INTEGRITY**
-We develop tools and frameworks that produce accurate attack intelligence to help security teams evaluate the integrity of their security solutions.
+Develop tools and frameworks that produce accurate attack intelligence to help security teams evaluate the integrity of their security solutions.

-- **TRANSPARENCY**
-We work under the umbrella of full transparency during all phases of tool and framework development.
-From striking up ideas with our community to enhancing the capabilities of tools used by red teams all over the world; if Blackbot Labs is brewing up a new tool or framework, you'll know about it.

 - **AGILITY**
-We take pride in enabling lean security teams to remain agile and focused on developing a unique trade-craft that's agnostic to certain tools developed by the red team community.
+Enabling lean security teams to remain agile and focused on developing a unique trade-craft that's agnostic to certain tools developed by the red team community.
 Whether you're keeping tight margins between \(MTTD\) and  \(MTTR\) metrics or evaluating security controls, we'll be here building tools to help you get the job done faster.

 - **SCALABILITY**